 Sometimes scientific theories become self-fulfilling.
 When that happens companies better pay attention.
 Read the award winning paper.

-BLOG: Brexit – the way out.
+BLOG UPDATE: Brexit – the simple way out.
 A business perspective

 The UK might leave the Single Market without proper alternatives.
 Henk de Vries takes a business perspective: there could be a way out.